eclipse-hono/hono/site/documentation/content/admin-guide/common-config.md

 | `HONO_DEVICECONNECTION_AUTH_PASSWORD`<br>`--hono.deviceConnection.authPassword` | yes | - | The password to use for authenticating to the server. |

 In general, the service supports all configuration properties of the [Infinispan Hotrod client](https://docs.jboss.org/infinispan/10.1/apidocs/org/infinispan/client/hotrod/configuration/package-summary.html#package.description) using `hono.deviceConnection` instead of the `infinispan.client.hotrod` prefix.

+<a name="command-router-service-connection-configuration"></a>
+### Command Router Service Connection Configuration

+{{% note %}}
+The Command Router service will replace the Device Connection service.
+For now, depending on which of these service components is used, protocol adapters may configure the use of either the Device Connection service as described [above](./#device-connection-service-connection-configuration) or the Command Router service.
+{{% /note %}}

+Protocol adapters connect to an implementation of Hono's [Command Router API]({{< relref "/api/command-router" >}}) in order to supply information with which a Command Router service component can route command & control messages to the protocol adapters that the target devices are connected to.

+The connection to the Command Router service is configured according to [Hono Client Configuration]({{< relref "hono-client-configuration.md" >}}) where the `${PREFIX}` is set to `HONO_COMMANDROUTER`.

+Responses from the Command Router service are never cached, so the properties for configuring the cache are ignored.

 ### Resource Limits Checker Configuration